averiperny/test-repository/.github/PULL_REQUEST_TEMPLATE/new_cheat_sheet.md

 Please include the following files:
 - Is the file name descriptive?
-Something like <package-name>.pdf or <task-name>.pdf
+Something like package-name.pdf or task-name.pdf
 - [ ] PDF file
 - [ ] .png image file of the first page (for the website thumbnail)
 - [ ] Keynote or Powerpoint file (for translators)